ARBarber0510/workdayschedule/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# 05 Work Day Scheduler

 This site is a simple calendar application that allows the user to save their schedule for each hour of the day.
 This app is run in the browser and uses dynamically updated HTML & CSS through the use of jQuery.